-While it is seen as a more affordable option, it’s always worth doing your research around a policy plan that suits you.
+While it is often seen as a more affordable option, it’s always worth comparing different levels of cover around a policy plan that suits you.

-TPFT does not cover any other damage sustained to your bike, but you may be able to claim through the insurance of the individual who potentially damaged your bike.
+TPFT does not cover any other damage sustained to your bike, but you may be able to claim through the insurance of another individual involved in an incident which damages your bike.

-All the benefits of TPFT, but you’re also covered for damage to you and your bike (depending on the policies laid out by your insurance provider), including vandalism and accidental damage.
+All the benefits of TPFT, but you’re also covered for damage to you and your bike (depending on the policy terms laid out by your insurance provider), including vandalism and accidental damage.

 Need to change your insurance policy?
-Here’s how.

 What are the different classes of motorcycle use?

-Social, domestic and pleasure
+Social, domestic and pleasure (SD&P)

 Courier and delivery

 For most insurance providers, this also includes door-to-door sales and other postal services.
-Please note that this level is cover is not available through Confused.com.

 Why do insurers need to know this?